 When a unit needs to be tested during repair, or in circumstances when issues with the workflow has occurred, a technician can resolve these type of situations by controlling the state of the workflow by using the Suspend, Resume and Cancel functions.

-Screen capture from Operator Interface during workflow execution
+Screen capture from Operator Interface during workflow execution.
+Buttons are located in top right corner below the unit header.

 - Suspend: Possible to run tests on ATE without using any validation and constraints from the workflow (the workflow must be resumed afterwards).
 When the unit is under repair and the "Identify UUT Report" step in the repair wizard has been completed, the workflow is suspended and resumed when the UUR report has been submitted.